Marriage Licenses - Frequently Asked Questions

 Office Hours: 7:30 A.M. - 4:30 P.M.

-Are rubella tests for female applicants required?
+Are blood tests required for female applicants?

-- No. Effective April 14, 1998, rubella testing is no longer required.
+- No. As of April 14, 1998, blood tests are no longer required.

 Must social security numbers be included on the application?

-Should a license be issued if the parties are renewing their vows?
-Should a Nebraska license be issued if they were married in another country?
+Should a Nebraska license be issued if the couple is planning to get married in another state or country?